Resources

 • If you are located in Los Angeles County you can access help through the Department of Mental Health (DMH)

-• To reach the Los Angeles County Crisis Line, call 1-800-854-7771
+• To reach the Los Angeles County Crisis Line or Help Line for Mental Health and Substance Use Services, call 1-800-854-7771

 • Call or text Samaritans at 877-870-4673 (HOPE).
 They are available 24/7 to help anyone who is feeling isolated, desperate, suicidal, or concerned about someone else.